ceph/ceph/doc/man/8/ceph-volume.rst

 Positional arguments:

+.. describe:: <SYSTEMD_DATA>

-* <SYSTEMD_DATA>  Data from a systemd unit containing ID and UUID of the OSD.
+   Data from a systemd unit containing ID and UUID of the OSD.

 Availability